probabl-ai/skore/sphinx/index.rst

    All in just one line of code.
    Under the hood, we use efficient caching to make the computations blazing fast.

--  :class:`skore.CrossValidationReport`: get a skore estimator report for each fold of your cross-validation.
+-  :class:`skore.CrossValidationReport`: get a skore estimator report for each split of your cross-validation.

 -  :class:`skore.ComparisonReport`: benchmark your skore estimator reports.